 Between notifying the civil agents of a recent passing and paying for requested services, there are many parts to arranging services for a loved one.
 In hopes of making the process easier to follow, we have organized the process into five steps.
-You may select a section below or scroll freely.

 When death occurs at a hospital, hospice or nursing home, the medical staff should take care of all necessary legal steps.
 In most cases, you just need to notify the medical staff of which funeral home you plan on sending your loved one to and sign any necessary release paperwork.